Ordained Officiant Minister

 Some officiant ministers serve out of a local church and make their work a community ministry of outreach.
-One church, for instance, offered their sanctuary to the community for free ceremonies.
+One church, for instance, offered its sanctuary to the community for free ceremonies.
 An ordained officiant stepped forward to represent the local church.
-Many non-church going couples wanted to get married in that beautiful church building.
+Many non-churchgoing couples wanted to get married in that beautiful church building.

 The couple paid this officiant, so she provided for her family’s needs.
 The church won because non-churched couples learned about the ministries of the church.
 Couples were encouraged to receive pre-marriage counseling at the church to use the building free of charge.
 Most chose that option.
 Many stayed to worship at that church.

 Christian Leaders Alliance has designed this Officiant Ordination Certificate to be a designation that brings you credibility for your ministry as an ordained officiant minister in your community.
 The Officiant Ordination is for those who have completed the courses listed below, as each class has specific training appropriate for Ordained Officiant ministers.